nothing

 And where do we come from?

-We have always been here, because without us, not even nothing would have been here.
+We have always been here, for without us there would not even have been nothing.

 .